learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 # [0.135, 0.135, 0.243, 0.081, 0.108, 0.135, 0.068, 0.041, 0.054])
 ```

 As an additional check, these probability values must sum to 1.
-Let's check for that
+Let's check for that:

 ```python